For Some Women Nearing Menopause, Depression And Anxiety Can Spike

 It's not that women who develop serious anxiety or depression have any unusual or abnormal changes in hormones, she says.
 Rather, "it's likely that their brain is sensitive to normal, natural hormonal fluctuations."

 "We know that in psychiatric illness, in general, the environment definitely plays a role," Payne adds.
-And during this time period, she says, there are often big life changes for women which can exacerbate their risk of having mental health symptoms
+And during this time period, she says, there are often big life changes for women that can exacerbate their risk of having mental health symptoms

 "Some women go through divorces, children go off to school, or leave the house, parents are getting older and need more caretaking," says Payne.
 "There are changes in career, etc."